 Since the CMR came to Chakola, the station has received a new waiting room/ticket office building, station name sign and platform lighting.
 The building is a replica of the original, which can still be seen from the station, being used as a work shed on a nearby property.

-Just north of Chakola is the trestle bridge over the river.
-This was damaged during flooding several years ago, and this currently prevents the CMR from progressing any further towards Canberra.
+Just north of Chakola is the trestle bridge over the Numeralla river.

-Followers of CMR and its website will be aware that the reason CMR cannot travel more than 19 kilometres north towards Canberra is because of the damage to the bridge over the Numeralla River at Chakola.
-It was damaged by flooding some 20 years ago and the railways subsequently closed the line beyond Canberra.
-This website has previously given some distant views of the bridge, but now CMR stalwart John Gibson has rummaged through his photo collection to show clearly the extent of the damage.
+The reason CMR cannot travel more than 19 kilometres north towards Canberra is because of the damage to the bridge over the river at Chakola.
+It was damaged by flooding some 25 years ago and the railways subsequently closed the line beyond Canberra.
+CMR stalwart John Gibson has rummaged through his photo collection to show clearly the extent of the damage.
 The task of repair/replacement of the bridge is obviously beyond CMR's modest means, but we remain alert to any possibility that one day it may happen.

-Home Page Home Base The Barracks Yard Improvements Cooma Station Seen At Cooma Station Other CMR Stations
+Home Page Home Base In the Yard Cooma Station Other CMR Stations